PawelLipski/-git-machete-blog-2/blog-2.md

 also about that is better to split work into smaller PRs b/c they're easier so that you can avoid situations like that...
-![Too many files in a single PR...](files-changed.png) The downside of having multiple smaller PRs is that they are pretty difficult to manage... but `git machete` helps solve ???????
+![Too many files in a single PR...](files-changed.png) The downside of having multiple smaller PRs is that they are pretty difficult to manage... but `git machete` helps TODO

 You can get the latest git machete release directly from [the git machete repo (github.com/PawelLipski/git-machete)](https://github.com/PawelLipski/git-machete):